harrybaker584/final_case/models/mart/customer_reports/regional_comparison.md

  - ** FAVOURITE PRODUCT ID: ** The product_id for the most purchased product in the region
  - ** FAVOURITE PRODUCT NAME:** The product name for the most purchased product in the region

+ This allows for analysis of regional performance and specifics such as favoured products/categories

 {% enddocs %}